aditya95-pixel/ML-DL-NLP-models/README.md

+# Dataset Info
-# All the datasets are included with the codes except for CNN model since its dataset is very large
+### All the datasets are included with the codes except for the CNN model since its dataset is very large

 ## CNN dataset structure